- Chronic Care

 Allergy and asthma medication

-If allergy or asthma is the cause of airway obstruction in sleep apnea, the following medication can help:
+If allergy or asthma is causing nasal congestion and airway obstruction in sleep apnea, the following medications can help:

 How to prevent sleep apnea